jfrog/jfrog-cli/README.md

 Go will download and build the project on your machine.
 Once complete, you will find the JFrog CLI executable under your `$GOPATH/bin` directory.

 # Using JFrog CLI with Artifactory, Bintray and Mission Control
 JFrog CLI can be used for a variety of functions with Artifactory, Bintray and Mission Control, and has a dedicated set of commands for each product.
-To learn how to use JFrog CLI, please visit the [JFrog CLI documentation site](https://www.jfrog.com/confluence/display/CLI/Welcome+to+JFrog+CLI).
+To learn how to use JFrog CLI, please visit the [JFrog CLI User Guide](https://www.jfrog.com/confluence/display/CLI/Welcome+to+JFrog+CLI).